Key Topics for C++ Projects

 3. Rock Paper Scissors

-This C++ project simulates the classic Rock Paper Scissors game where the player competes against the computer.
-The program takes user input, generates a random choice for the computer, compares the results based on game rules, and declares the winner.
+This C++ project uses the traditional Rock Paper Scissors game where the player plays against the computer.
+The program accepts the user input and automatically generates a random choice for the computer, compares both results according to the rules of the game, and announces the winner.

 Time Required: 1–2 hours